lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 #define DT_N_S_node_with_props_P_array_EXISTS 1
 ```

+For properties of the type `array` and `uint8-array`, the devicetree generator produces _initializer expressions_ in braces, whose elements are integer literals.
+In the [devicetree API section](#zephyrs-devicetree-api), we'll use those expressions as, well, initialization values for our variables or constants.
+The macro with the suffix `_LEN` defines the number of elements in the array.

+For each element and its position _n_ within the array, the generator also produces the macros `_IDX_n` and `_IDX_n_EXISTS`.
+In addition, several `_FOREACH` macros (hidden in the below snippet) are generated that expand an expression for each element in the array _at compile time_.

 For the node's `uint8-array` property with the corresponding type, a similar set of macros is generated.
-Only the `_FOREACH` macros are slightly different, but that doesn't concern us right now (in case you're still curious, check out the documentation of `DT_FOREACH_PROP_ELEM(` in the [Zephyr's devicetree API documentation][zephyr-dts-api]).
+Only the `_FOREACH` macros are slightly different, but that doesn't concern us right now (in case you're still curious, check out the documentation of `DT_FOREACH_PROP_ELEM` in the [Zephyr's devicetree API documentation][zephyr-dts-api]).

 ```c
 #define DT_N_S_node_with_props_P_uint8_array {18 /* 0x12 */, 52 /* 0x34 */}